-We have significant U.S. federal and state net operating losses, or NOLs, and UK and Netherlands carryforward tax losses which we may not be able to realize or which may be restricted under applicable law.
+We have significant U.S. federal and state net operating losses, or NOLs, and UK carryforward tax losses which we may not be able to realize or which may be restricted under applicable law.
 We also benefit from certain tax incentive regimes, such as research and development tax credits.
 Any adverse change to these regimes, the application thereof or challenges to the tax position we have adopted under these rules could adversely affect our results of operations and financial condition.

-As of December 31, 2020, we had federal and state NOL carryforwards in the United States of \$34.7 million and \$34.4 million, respectively, cumulative carryforward tax losses in the UK of \$142.2 million, and \$26.1 million in the Netherlands, which we expect to be available to reduce future taxable income subject to any relevant restrictions (including those in the U.S. and UK that limit the percentage of taxable income that can be reduced by NOLs and carried forward losses).
-The U.S. federal and state NOLs incurred prior to January 1, 2018 in the amount of approximately \$6.8 million and \$6.7 million, respectively, will begin to expire in 2035.
-U.S. federal NOLs generated after December 31, 2017 are not subject to expiration but such NOLs may only offset 80% of taxable income for taxable years beginning after December 31, 2020, we also had orphan drug and research and development credits in the U.S. in the amount of \$4.6 million and research and development credits in the UK of \$1.2 million.
+As of December 31, 2021, we had federal and state NOL carryforwards in the United States of \$73.6 million and \$73.3 million, respectively, and cumulative carryforward tax losses in the UK of \$164.3 million, which we expect to be available to reduce future taxable income subject to any relevant restrictions (including those in the U.S. and UK that limit the percentage of taxable income that can be reduced by NOLs and carried forward losses).
+The U.S. federal and state NOLs incurred prior to January 1, 2018 in the amount of approximately \$6.8 million and \$6.7 million, respectively, will begin to expire in 2036.
+U.S. federal NOLs generated after December 31, 2017 are not subject to expiration but such NOLs may only offset 80% of taxable income for taxable years beginning after December 31, 2020.
+As of December 31, 2021, we also had orphan drug and research and development credits in the U.S. in the amount of \$6.7 million and research and development credits in the UK of \$1.5 million.
 The UK carryforward tax losses will continue indefinitely, subject to relevant restrictions, under current UK legislation.
-The Netherlands carryforward tax losses expire after nine years from the date incurred prior to 2019 and six years for tax losses incurred after 2018.

-The NOLs and UK and Netherlands carryforward tax losses are subject to review and possible adjustment by the U.S. federal and state and UK tax authorities.
+The NOLs and carryforward tax losses are subject to review and possible adjustment by the applicable tax authorities.
 Additionally, NOLs and UK carryforward tax losses, and research and development tax credits, may become subject to limitations in the event of certain cumulative changes in the ownership interest of significant shareholders, as determined under Sections 382 of the United States Internal Revenue Code, as well as the Corporation Tax Act 2010 Part 14 under the UK tax rules.
 This could limit the amount of NOLs or carryforward tax losses that we can utilize annually to offset future taxable income or tax liabilities.
-We have conducted a review of changes in the ownership interest of significant shareholders and determined that as of December 31, 2019, there were no limitations in the UK.
+We have conducted a review of changes in the ownership interest of significant shareholders and determined that as of December 31, 2020, there were no limitations in the UK.
 However, for U.S. federal tax purposes, we have determined that ownership changes occurred in August 2016 and June 2018.
 We are still in the process of determining the annual limitation on NOLs as a result of such ownership changes.
 Subsequent ownership changes and changes to the U.S. federal or state or UK tax rules in respect of the utilization of NOLs and carryforward tax losses may further affect the limitation in future years.